News, Vision & Voice for the Advisory Community

 The CEO of Vestwell Holdings Inc., founded in late 2016, just added a chief of sales, a chief technology officer and two members to keep pace with his firm's momentum and need for bandwidth.

-The Manhattan-based 401(k) robo-TAMP startup's new hires brings the number of employees above the target of 32 as outlined by Aaron Schumm in October as “multiple-time” chief technical officer John Skovron and Goldman Sachs executive vice president for sales Benjamin Thomason join the firm.
+The New York-based 401(k) robo-TAMP startup's new hires brings the number of employees above the target of 32 as outlined by Aaron Schumm in October as “multiple-time” chief technical officer John Skovron and Goldman Sachs executive vice president for sales Benjamin Thomason join the firm.

 “[Fortunately] sales have come to us very easily.
 I didn't expect things to move as quickly as they have," Schumm says.
 “Both [appointments] are very timely … [but] with the technology there's so much to do."
 See: As Aaron Schumm's 401(k) startup gets $8 million the FolioDynamix founder loves Vestwell's odd juxtaposition to Fidelity.